 In the case of an application received from a valuation organisation in a country which already has one or more member organisations, these organisations shall be informed of the application and their comments sought.

-Professional valuation organisations membership is based on both World Bank income classification and the number of members in the organisation, according to the following:
+Valuation Professional Organisation (VPO) membership is based on both World Bank income classification and the number of members in the organisation, according to the following: